FuelRats/pipsqueak3/CONTRIBUTING.md

 [Blocking]|This issue must be fixed before approval.
 [Consensus]|Discussion is required.
 Blocked until consensus has been reached by the author and reviewer.
 [Discussion]|Discussion is required, but this is not blocking an approval.
+[Error]|Incorrect Methodology or Implementation.
+Blocking.
 [Incomplete]|Incomplete code and/or Pull Request.
 [Kudos]|The reviewer liked this, specifically.
 Go you.
 [Nitpick]|Same as suggestion.
-Not blocking, and at authors discretion to change.
+Not blocking, and at author's discretion to change.
 [Style]|Breaking style guidelines, or other issue specifically with code style.
 [Scope]|Out of scope for your Pull Request.
 [Suggestion]|Suggested change.
-Not blocking, and at authors discretion to change.
+Not blocking, and at author's discretion to change.
 [Testing]|Reviewer requests a usage case, or testing to validate.
 Not blocking.
 [Testing Needed]|Testing or usage case needed before approval.
 Blocking.

 Adding multiple tags to a comment is fine.
 Do not combine tags.

 Good: ``[Suggestion][Kudos] This is great, but...``

 Bad:  ``[Suggestion|Kudos] This is great, but...``

 ## Testing